 In 1948, they reorganized their business as a hamburger stand but later in 1955, businessman Ray Kroc joined the company as a franchise agent who subsequently purchased the chain from the McDonald brothers and oversaw its worldwide growth.

 The mission of the company is, “To create delicious feel-good moments for everyone”.

 McDonald’s offers its customers a wide variety of its menu items, along with drinks and other merchandise.
 It is known for its employee satisfaction, innovation, and commitment to quality.

 In India, McDonald’s is run by two companies, Hardcastle Restaurants Pvt.
-Ltd (controls the South & West India) and Connaught Plaza Restaurants Private Limited (controls the North & East India).
+Ltd (controls South & West India) and Connaught Plaza Restaurants Private Limited (controls North & East India).
 It first entered India back in 1996.

 Now that we know about McDonald’s Corporation and McDonald’s India.
 Let us now go through the company in greater detail by going through its marketing mix.

 What’s new with McDonalds?